-Adding riders to your life insurance policy allows you to customize your coverage and strengthen the financial safety net your policy provides to your family.
-A waiver of premium rider protects your policy from lapsing if you become disabled and can no longer pay your policy’s premiums.
+A waiver of premium rider is a policy add-on that protects your life insurance from lapsing if you become disabled and can no longer pay your policy’s premiums.

 How does a waiver of premium rider work?